In new books by Al Shalloway:

-Systems thinking is considering a system being an interrelated and interdependent set of parts which is defined by its boundaries and is more than the sum of its parts (subsystems).
+Systems thinking is considering a system to be an interrelated and interdependent set of parts which is defined by its boundaries and is more than the sum of its parts (subsystems).
 Changing one part of the system affects other parts and the whole system, with predictable patterns of behavior.
 Positive growth and adaptation of a system depend upon how well the system is adjusted with its environment, and systems often exist to accomplish a common purpose (a work function) that also aids in the maintenance of the system or the operations may result in system failure.
 The goal of systems thinking is systematically discovering a system’s dynamics, constraints, conditions and elucidating principles (purpose, measure, methods, tools, etc.) that can be discerned and applied to systems at every level of nesting, and in every field for achieving an optimized end state through various means.

 Systems thinking is a foundation of FLEX.
 When using FLEX, one must consider how people being affected will react.
 Approaches for change are not separate from the system, they become part of the system.
 How the organization reacts to these changes must be considered by any approach you take.
 It means that if an organization reacts to a change in a poor way, you cannot say, “they just didn’t use my approach properly.”
 Their reaction is part of the system.
 As Jerry Weinberg states in his seminal book, Secrets of Consulting, “No matter how it looks at first, it’s always a people problem.”